jacobp100/cssta/docs/native.md

 # 📱 Native

-For React Native, you need to import `cssta/native`, and unlike the web version, there's no `cssta.View` syntax.
+For React Native, you need to import `cssta/native`, and unlike the web version, there’s no `cssta.View` syntax.
 Other than that, it works as normal.

 ```jsx
 import { cssta } from 'cssta/native'